 - your age

-- 0.5 week's pay for each full year of service where your age was under 22
+- 21 and under - 0.5 week's pay for each full year of service

-- one week's pay for each full year of service where your age was 22 or above, but under 41
+- 22 to 40 - one week's pay for each full year of service

-- 1.5 week's pay for each full year of service where your age was 41 or above
+- 41 and above - 1.5 week's pay for each full year of service

 The maximum number of years that can be taken into account is 20 years.
 You can't be given statutory redundancy pay for more than 20 years' employment.